tmdownunder/tm-recollection/tech.md

   - [x] GitHub Docs - Basic writing and formatting syntax ⭐

 ### Commands / Shortcuts
-- creat a html skeleton in VS Code
+- create a html skeleton in VS Code
-  - enter ! or html:5
+  - enter ! or html:5 and tab

 ### Dotnet
 - Useful libraries ⭐